Peter Schutz: Porsche years

-Under Schutz's new orders, Bott started process of dramatically improving the 911.
+Under Schutz's new orders, Bott started the process of dramatically improving the 911.
 The result was the 3.2 litre third-generation Carrera series of 1984.
 He also used the new 911 engine as the basis for an aircraft engine, the ill-fated Porsche PFM 3200.
 Racing success, improved models and, most importantly, a strong U.S. economy and exchange rate all fed into ever-increasing sales through the mid-1980s.
 During the Schutz tenure, Porsche worldwide sales grew from 28,000 units in 1980-81 to a peak of 53,000 units in 1986.

 When the U.S. economy suffered a major downturn in 1987, coupled with a dramatic drop in the US-German exchange rate, U.S. street prices of the Porsche lineup increased dramatically.
-Production for all models dropped to 48,520 cars and U.S. sales, earlier making up over 60% of Porsche sales, dropped to under half of output.
+Production for all models dropped to 48,520 cars and U.S. sales, which earlier made up over 60% of Porsche sales, dropped to under half of output.
 In December, Porsche announced that Schutz was being replaced by Heinz Branitzki, who was later replaced by Arno Bohn and, consequently, by Wendelin Wiedeking.